codeinabox/cv/cv.md

 #### Senior PHP developer and deployment engineer @ Space 66 Ltd, London
 _August 2013 – October 2013_

 Developed RESTful endpoint for a single page JavaScript game, implemented a Vagrant based reproducible development environment and managed provisioning and deployments using Ansible.
-Extensive load tests were conducted using Loader.io, and static assets were deployed over CND using CloudFront.
+Extensive load tests were conducted using Loader.io, and static assets were deployed over CDN using CloudFront.

 Stack: Silex, Grunt, Varnish, Ansible, CloudFront, EC2, Vagrant